doxeylab/learn-genomics-in-linux/task7/README.md

 ## Exploring the transcript counts

 Now, the transcript expression levels have been quantified for each of your 8 samples.
-Look within the `quants/data` folder and examine the `quant.sf` files that you have produced for each sample.
+Look within the `quants` folder and examine the `quant.sf` files that you have produced for each sample.

 * Take note of which column contains the transcript id.
 * Also take note of which column contains the TPM (transcripts per million) expression level.